epowers/Portfolio/README.md

     For some tablets, the maximum offline data allowed is 50MB, so consider this limit when choosing images, their size, and compression quality.

+6)  Copy your resume to the Portfolio directory, name it resume.pdf

-6)  Edit the index.php file.
+7)  Edit the index.php file.

-7)  Change the $SALT and $PASSWORD variables and save.
+8)  Change the $SALT and $PASSWORD variables and save.

+9)  Edit the index.html, change my name to your name and your description.

-8)  Copy the entire directory to your server.
+10)  Copy the entire directory to your server.

 Use: